Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Decay in the trapped and near-horizon region on Kerr

-\begin{remark}[Application to Maxwell--Higgs on Kerr] For a small-data Maxwell--Higgs solution $(F,\phi)$ on Kerr with charges $(Q_{e},Q_{m})$, first subtract the stationary Kerr--Newman Coulomb field and apply the above estimates to the radiative Maxwell remainder $\widetilde F$ and to the Higgs field $\phi$.
-The bounds \eqref{eq:kerr-compact-pointwise-scalar}--\eqref{eq:kerr-compact-pointwise-maxwell} provide the compact-region decay needed to control the nonlinear source terms in the final-state problem and to justify the definition of the horizon radiation field in the scattering framework.
+\begin{remark}[Application to Maxwell-Higgs on Kerr] In the zero-sector rotating theorem the Maxwell field is already radiative, so $\widetilde F=F$.
+In the electric theorem one writes $F=F^{\mathrm C}_{Q_e}+f$ and applies the same radiative Maxwell estimates to $f$, while the scalar estimates are those of \(\CElec^{(m)}_K(M,a,Q_e)\).
+The bounds \eqref{eq:kerr-compact-pointwise-scalar}-\eqref{eq:kerr-compact-pointwise-maxwell} provide the compact-region decay needed to control the nonlinear source terms in the final-state problem and to justify the definition of the horizon radiation field in the scattering method.

 In this application the Maxwell field is the radiative remainder $\widetilde F$ after Coulomb subtraction, which satisfies a sourced Maxwell system with current $J(\phi)$.
-The source contributions $\|J\|_{\mathcal S_{k+2}}$ and $\|\mathfrak{F}\|_{\mathcal S_{k+2}}$ arising in \eqref{eq:kerr-compact-pointwise-scalar}--\eqref{eq:kerr-compact-pointwise-maxwell} are controlled in the small-data regime by the coupled Maxwell--Higgs energies (Proposition~\ref{prop:MH-energy-control-F} and \eqref{eq:kerr-J-source-bound}) together with the nonlinear source estimates used in the bootstrap. \end{remark}
+The source contributions $\|J\|_{\mathcal S_{k+2}}$ and $\|\mathfrak{F}\|_{\mathcal S_{k+2}}$ arising in \eqref{eq:kerr-compact-pointwise-scalar}-\eqref{eq:kerr-compact-pointwise-maxwell} are controlled in the small-data regime by the coupled Maxwell-Higgs energies (Proposition~\ref{prop:MH-energy-control-F} and \eqref{eq:kerr-J-source-bound}) together with the nonlinear source estimates used in the bootstrap. \end{remark}